wavefrontHQ/docs/pages/doc/ui_dashboards.md

 <li>Enter an event query to display the <a href="events.html">Events</a> on charts.<br>
 See <a href="charts_events_displaying.html#specify-an-events-query-for-a-dashboard">Specify an Events() Query for a Dashboard</a>.
 </li>
-<li>Select <strong>Include Obsolete Metrics</strong> to allow queries to return metrics that stopped reporting 4 weeks ago.<br> <strong>Warning</strong>: Including obsolete metrics might negatively affect performance.
+<li>Select <strong>Include Obsolete Metrics</strong> to allow queries to return <a href="metrics_managing.html#obsolete-metrics">obsolete metrics</a>, which stopped reporting.<br> <strong>Warning</strong>: Including obsolete metrics might negatively affect performance.
 It applies to all charts in the dashboard and dashboard performance might suffer.</li>
 <li>Select <strong>Hide Warning Icons on Charts</strong> to stop showing warning icons on any chart in the dashboard. <br><strong>Warning</strong>: The result is a cleaner-looking chart, but you might miss important information. </li>
 </ol>
 </li>